HSLUDEM/DEM_Documentation/docs/source/how_to_use_the_model/run_model.rst

 .. note::

-   A complete data package containing data files for Switzerland for simulation with DEM is in preparation and will be published soon.
-This way, the modeller will not have to create their own data sets.
-In the interim, reach out to us (:doc:`../contact`) for a data exchange.
+   A full Switzerland-wide data package for DEM simulations is currently in preparation and will be made available soon.
+This will eliminate the need for users to assemble their own datasets.
+In the meantime, please reach out to us (:ref:`contact`) to request access to the data.

 **Step 3: Configuation files**